Skip to main content

 7. Correct Aromas: Ensure your hall or whichever room guests first walk into smells naturally nice.
 Use fragrant flowers or a suitably natural, clean-smelling, cleaning fluid fragrance.
 Don’t use plug-in fragrances or perfumed candles – they mean you’ve got something to hide.

-8. Fridge contents: No ‘leftovers’ but something appealing and instantly usable like a pint of milk, large (preferably local) pork pie etc.
+8. Fridge contents: There should be no ‘leftovers’ but something appealing and instantly usable, such as a pint of milk or a large (preferably local) pork pie.

-9. A Brand new (still wrapped) pack of playing cards: Included them within your welcome pack so that guests will know they can keep them (this really is a complaint-stopping, 5-star review trigger), and if you buy 20 at a time you can still get them online for less than around 75p per pack.
+9. A brand-new (still wrapped) pack of playing cards: Include them in your welcome pack so that guests will know they can keep them (this is a complaint-stopping, 5-star review trigger).
+If you buy 20 at a time, you can still get them online for less than 99p per pack.

 10. Warmth: Put the heating on an hour before arrival time, especially out of peak season.
 Ensure the ambient temperature inside is higher than outside so guests can immediately feel the reassuring difference.
 NB: If it’s 80 degrees outside, ensuring the inside is cooler has the same impact.
 Think seasonally!